-ALL 1: Function Insert(Obj) / STEP 1: Executing the Insertion in Memory only / 2: $\mathcal{L} \leftarrow \text{List of modified nodes from the in-memory execution of inserting } Obj$ in the underlying tree / STEP 2: Buffering and Logging the Updates / 3: for each Node $\mathcal{N}$ in $\mathcal{L}$ do 4: HashEntry $\leftarrow \mathcal{N}$ entry in the Tree Modifications Table 5: if HashEntry is not NULL then 6: Add the triple (MOD, $\mathcal{N}$ , updates in $\mathcal{N}$ ) to the log file 7: if the status of HashEntry is MOD then 8: Add the changes in $\mathcal{N}$ to the list of changes of HashEntry 9: else 10: Apply the changes in $\mathcal{N}$ to the new node of HashEntry 11: end if 12: else 13: HashEntry $\leftarrow$ Create a new entry for $\mathcal{N}$ in the Tree Modifications Table 14: if $\mathcal{N}$ is a newly created node then 15: Add the triple ( NEW , $\mathcal{N}$ , updates in $\mathcal{N}$ ) to the log file 16: Set HashEntry status to NEW , and its pointer to $N$ 17: else 18: Add the triple (MOD, $\mathcal{N}$ , updates in $\mathcal{N}$ ) to the log file 19: Set HashEntry status to MOD, and its pointer to the list of changes that took place in $\mathcal{N}$ 20: end if 21: end if 22: end for the in-flash tree index structure.
+Algorithm.
+Algorithm 1 gives the pseudo code of inserting an object Obj in FAST.
+The algorithms for deleting and updating objects are similar in spirit to the insertion algorithm, and thus are omitted from the paper.
+The algorithm mainly has two steps: (1) Executing the insertion in memory (Line 2 in Algorithm 1).
+This is basically done by calling the insertion procedure of the underlying tree, e.g., R-tree insertion, with two main differences.
+First, The insertion operation calls the search operation, discussed later in section 4, to find where we need to insert our data based on the most recent version of the tree, constructed from main memory recent updates and the in-flash tree index structure.
 Second, the modified or newly created nodes that result back from the insertion operation are not written back to the flash storage, instead, they will be returned to the algorithm in a list $\mathcal{L}$ .
 Notice that the insertion procedure may result in creating new nodes if it encounters a split operation.
-(2) Buffering and logging the tree updates (Lines 3-22 in Algorithm 1).
+(2) Buffering and logging the tree updates (Lines 3 to 22 in Algorithm 1).
 For each modified node $\mathcal{N}$ in the list $\mathcal{L}$ , we check if there is an entry for $\mathcal{N}$ in our in-memory buffer, tree modifications table.
 If this is the case, we first add a corresponding log entry that records the changes that took place in $\mathcal{N}$ .
 Then, we either add the changes in $\mathcal{N}$ to the list of changes in its entry in the tree modifications table if this entry status is MOD, or update $\mathcal{N}$ entry in the tree modifications table, if the entry status is NEW.
 On the other hand, if there is no entry for $\mathcal{N}$ in the tree modifications table, we create such entry, add it to the log file, and fill it according to whether $\mathcal{N}$ is a newly created node or a modified one.

-Example In our running example of Fig. 4, inserting $O_7$ results in modifying two nodes, G and C. Node G needs to have an extra key to hold $O_7$ while node C needs to modify its minimum bounding rectangle that points to G to accommodate its size change.
-The changes in both nodes are stored in the tree modifications table depicted
+Example.
+In our running example of Figure 3, inserting $O_7$ results in modifying two nodes, G and C. Node G needs to have an extra key to hold $O_7$ while node C needs to modify its minimum bounding rectangle that points to G to accommodate its size change.
+The changes in both nodes are stored in the tree modifications table depicted in Figure 3c.
+The log entries for this operation are depicted in the first two entries of the log file of Figure 4a.
+Similarly, inserting $O_8$ results in modifying nodes, D and B.